bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

     ```

 - The back matter includes the bibliographic references in a single-spaced format with 6 pt (`0.5\baselineskip`) between each bibliographic item.
-  - Default bibliography style is a modified `Nature` style bibliography that prints the full title for the journal instead of an abbreviated title.
+  The default bibliography style is the `Nature` style bibliography.
 Depending on the discipline, you may have to change it; the details are given below.

 - Currently, no appendix section is available, but you can add it if you need to.

 ### Response document